minnygal/HideAndSeek/README.md

 <a name="roadmap"></a>
 ## Roadmap

-### Version 4.2 - make unsuccessful Move or Check attempts not count as moves
-- Make GameController Move and CheckCurrentLocation methods not increment MoveNumber unless the move/check action can be completed successfully.

 ### Version 4.3 - list saved games and houses
 - Make GameController method to list saved games.